Arc diagrams on 3-manifold spines: Definitions

 From here, we assume all spines are trivalent spines.

 When an admissible polyhedron is a spine for a manifold, we can immediately deduce the following.

-\begin{lemma} If $M$ is a compact, connected, oriented 3-manifold, any (trivalent) spine $\Sigma$ for $M$ is itself compact and connected with a finite number of vertices, and all faces of $\Sigma$ have finite type and non-empty boundary.
-If $M$ is additionally closed, the faces of $\Sigma$ are planar. \end{lemma}
+\begin{lemma} If $M$ is a compact, connected, oriented 3-manifold, any (trivalent) spine $\Sigma$ for $M$ is itself compact and connected with a finite number of vertices, and all faces of $\Sigma$ have finite type and non-empty boundary. \end{lemma}

 \begin{proof} The existence of the deformation retraction $\rho_\Sigma$ tells us that $\Sigma$ is compact and connected.
 It follows that the components of $\Sigma^{(2)}$ all have non-empty boundary and finite genus.
-Taking an open cover of $\Sigma$ by neighbourhoods of its vertices shows there are a finite number of points in $\Sigma^{(0)}$.
-When $M$ is closed, every component of $\Sigma^{(2)}$ is embedded in the boundary of the ball containing some point of $Z_\Sigma$.
-Since each component of $\Sigma^{(2)}$ has non-empty boundary, no component can be a sphere, so the faces of $\Sigma$ are all planar. \end{proof}
+Taking an open cover of $\Sigma$ by neighbourhoods of its vertices shows there are a finite number of points in $\Sigma^{(0)}$. \end{proof}

-A notable class of trivalent spines are \emph{special spines}, defined in~\cite{CaslerSpecialSpines}\footnote{Casler originally used the name ``standard spine''.} and studied in in~\cite{Matveev90} and~\cite{Matveev}.
+A notable class of trivalent spines are \emph{special spines}, defined in~\cite{CaslerSpecialSpines}\footnote{Casler originally used the name ``standard spine''.} and studied in~\cite{Matveev90} and~\cite{Matveev}.
 Special spines are trivalent spines with the further restrictions that they have at least one vertex, their edges are all one-cells (so there are no closed loops), and their faces are discs.
 They are precisely the spines that arise as duals of triangulations.

 \begin{example} \emph{Bing's house with two rooms}, denoted $B$ and shown in Figure~\ref{fig:S3trivalentspines} (A), is a special spine (and hence a trivalent spine) for $S^3$.
-Its complement is a single ball, so $Z = Z_B$ consists of a single point.
+Its complement is a single ball, so $Z = Z_B$ consists of a single small open ball.
 An example of a trivalent spine that is \emph{not} a special spine is the {book of three pages}, $T \subset S^3$, which is obtained as the union of one great circle and three distinct spherical caps, as shown in Figure~\ref{fig:S3trivalentspines} (B).
-Here $S^3 - T$ has three components, each of which is a 3-ball, so $Z = Z_T$ consists of three points, one in each component of $S^3 - T$.
+Here $S^3 - T$ has three components, each of which is a 3-ball, so $Z = Z_T$ consists of three small open balls, one in each component of $S^3 - T$.
 The spine $T$ is significantly simpler and easier to visualise than Bing's house. \end{example}

 Fix a trivalent spine $\Sigma$ for $M$.
 Let $Z = Z_\Sigma$ and fix a deformation retraction $\rho = \rho_\Sigma \from (M - Z) \to \Sigma$.
 Given a link $L\subseteq M$, we define a \emph{diagram} of $L$ with respect to $\Sigma$ by taking the $\rho$-image of $L$ on $\Sigma$: